Here are some Frequently Asked Questions (FAQ) asked by incoming International Students

 Is pick up at the airport included?

 - Yes at Calgary or Edmonton International Airports when you arrive and depart.
-If you decide to fly home for a vacation at Christmas for example you will have to pay about $150 each way for a shuttle service.
+If you decide to fly home for a vacation at Christmas for example you will have to pay about $200 each way for a shuttle service.
+Travel home at Christmas should be requested ahead of time to determine appropriate dates.

 - How should I bring money to Canada??